 Investment Strategy for National Guarantee Fund

-The Board recognises that the investment strategy (or strategic asset allocation policy) will influence the achievement of its investment objectives.
-The investment strategy was determined, after consideration of a wide range of investment considerations and an external investment risk analysis.
+The Board recognises that the investment strategy for the NGF and its implementation within risk tolerance, will influence the achievement of its investment objectives.
+The investment strategy and risk appetite were reviewed during the past year.